preiramanda/daily_python/README.md

 Day_03: Working with conditionals (if, elif,else)

 Day_04: How to use lists and number randomizations

+Day_05: Password Generator